How much is the compositeness of a bound state constrained by $a$ and $r_0$? The role of the interaction range: formalism

 Given $a$ and $s_0$, $R_0$ in Eq.~(\ref{10_1}) is now a function of $q_{\mathrm{max}}$ and we can see which value of $q_{\mathrm{max}}$ we need to satisfy the equation or how close or far we are from satisfying it.
+That $r_0$ is a measure of the range of the interaction in $r$-space is a well known feature of Quantum Mechanism (see Eq.~(2-42) of Ref.~\cite{pb:147pb}).

 Note that we have $\frac{\partial G}{\partial s}$ which we evaluate numerically.
-For this we evaluate Eq.~(\ref{5_3}) analytically, using the formula given in Ref.~\cite{Oller:1998hw}.
+For this we evaluate Eq.~(\ref{2_3_1}) analytically, using the formula given in Ref.~\cite{Oller:1998hw}.